 Notification of issuance of Code Signing Certificates are delivered via email to the Subscriber using the administrator contact email address provided during the application process.
-The certificate is then retrieved by the Subscriber via secure connection to Sectigo servers.
+The certificate is then retrieved by the Subscriber via secure connection to Sectigo servers in the case of a certificate to be installed in the customer's HSM.